pishen/minitime/README.md

 # Minitime

-A Scala wrapper around [Java Time](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) with Scala.js support.
+A [Java Time](https://docs.oracle.com/javase/8/docs/api/java/time/package-summary.html) wrapper for Scala and Scala.js.

 This library is inspired by [time for scala](https://github.com/johanandren/timeforscala) and [chronoscala](https://github.com/opt-tech/chronoscala), but with slightly different functions and more typeclass design.